locationtech/geotrellis/docs/tutorials/setup.md

 `sbt` - The Simple Build Tool
 -----------------------------

-Did you know you don't even need to install Scala yourself to develop with it? `sbt` allows us to manage Scala projects, their dependencies, and even Scala compiler versions.
+[SBT](http://www.scala-sbt.org/) is the recommended build tool for writing GeoTrellis applications. `sbt` allows us to manage Scala projects, their dependencies, and even Scala compiler versions.

 To install on a Mac with [Homebrew](http://brew.sh/):